 Diabetes Prevention Program

 Classes meet once a week for an hour.
 After 16 sessions, you’ll have at least six monthly follow–up sessions to help you stay motivated and maintain your healthy lifestyle.
-The class is provided on-site at schools of choice with 12-16 participants in each class.

 For more information contact Amy Turley at amy.turley@owensborohealth or 270-688-4459 or Beth Cecil at email@example.com

 Take the risk quiz at DoIHavePrediabetes.org